verolozada/GifTastic/README.md

 * Just click on it and animate it!!
 Or pause it, whatever you want.

-* If you have more sitcoms on mind just add them in the Add a Sitcom Box!
+* If you have more sitcoms on mind just add them into the Add a Sitcom Box!

 * Only 10 gifs?
 Well..
-If you want more just click in the Want More Gifs Box!
+If you want more just click into the Want More Gifs Box!

 ### Enjoy!!